 In Years I and II students must receive a passing grade in all required courses.
 In addition, Year II students must satisfactorily complete the Clinical Skills Clerkship before starting Year III.*

 The third and fourth years of the medical curriculum are considered a single 80 week continuum.
 Students have 100 weeks between the start of the first clerkship block, at the start of their third year and mid-May of the fourth year to complete all 80 weeks of required clerkships and electives.

-*Note that students can review the specific course and clerkship requirements as listed in the Student Affairs Policies Handbook, Section II, and Requirments for the M.D.
+*Note that students can review the specific course and clerkship requirements as listed in the Student Affairs Policies Handbook, Section II, Policies on and the Requirements for the M.D.
 Degree.